martin-nc/martin-cook-design/src/insights/working-with-agencies.md

 If this is the case, make sure the accounts are under your name, and that you have full access to them.

 Sometimes an agency will say, "We'll set everything up and look after it for you", which sounds helpful.
 The problem is, if you become unhappy with them, then you have no access to the accounts for your own site.
 It can be difficult to move to another provider.
-Owning the website accounts is a way some agencies use to lock you in.

 ## Beware of "bespoke"